 Reflecting Scotland's history as one of the most mobile societies in Europe, our research and teaching possess a global scope, studying both the internal development of Scotland and the international impact of the Scottish diaspora.

-A new book by the Eamon Cleary Chair in Irish Studies, Professor Peter Kuch, is currently in press.
+A new book by the Eamon Cleary Chair in Irish Studies, Professor Peter Kuch, is now available in hardback and ebook formats.
+See the recent Irish Times extract from Professor Kuch's book, and the Irish Times review from Terence Killeen.

 Irish Divorce / Joyce’s Ulysses